jagan-at-juniper/Few-shot-NL2SQL-with-prompting/README.md

 Purpose:
  * scripts sharing between data scientist, and NOT for production push directly.
  * Scripts ( mostly python) used for data exploration, model testing/verification...
- * Others Scripts you like to share or collaborate with team.
+ * Others Messy-intermediate codes you don't store locally.
  * ...

-Feel free to build new sub-directory.
+Feel free to build your own sub-directory.

 # Playground
 ## Jupyter Notebook